anfibiacreativa/web-fragments-react-migration-path/README.md

 [![Open in StackBlitz](https://developer.stackblitz.com/img/open_in_stackblitz.svg)](https://stackblitz.com/github/anfibiacreativa/web-fragments-react-migration-path)

 </div>

 ## Overview

 This sample demonstrates how to migrate a monolithic React.js client-side SPA e-commerce application to a micro-frontend architecture using [Web Fragments](https://github.com/web-fragments/web-fragments).

 Web Fragments are a radically new approach to Web micro-frontends which is framework, tooling, and platform agnostic.

 New to micro-frontends?
 Check out https://microfrontend.dev

 ## Getting started

+### Local build

 Clone or fork this repo, and then run